KgalaleloLethoko/FilmLog-App/README.md

 3. Run the database migrations.
 4. Start the API.

+#### Note: The database is not uploaded directly to GitHub.
+It is recreated using Entity Framework Core migrations when `Update-Database` is run.

 ### Frontend
 1. Open the frontend project in VS Code.
 2. Install dependencies: